csound-flossmanual/csound-floss/book/03-e-arrays.md

 - with the [init](https://csound.com/docs/manual/init.html) opcode,
 - with [fillarray](https://csound.com/docs/manual/fillarray.html),
 - with [genarray](https://csound.com/docs/manual/fillarray.html),
-- as a copy of an already existing array with the&nbsp;
+- as a copy of an already existing array with the [=](https://csound.com/docs/manual/assign.html) operator,
-  [=](https://csound.com/docs/manual/assign.html) operator,
 - implicit as result of some opcodes, e.g. _diskin_.